 The nutrient cycle

 The nutrient cycle is nature's recycling system.
-Sunlight gives plants energy to grow and plants extract nutrients from soil.
+Sunlight gives plants energy to grow and plants extract nutrients from the soil.
 Plants are harvested or browsed and eaten by animals who use the energy and nutrients.
-The animal poops and pees, which decomposes and assimilates nutrients into the soil and completes the cycle, by feeding the plants.
+The animal's waste decomposes and assimilates nutrients into the soil and completes the cycle, by feeding the plants.

-Unfortunately man has broken the nutrient cycle by not returning our waste to the soils that grew our food, denying our soils the nutrients essential for plant growth.
+Unfortunately we've broken the nutrient cycle by not returning our waste to the soils that grew our food, denying our soils the nutrients essential for plant growth.

 Humanity has turned a blind eye to the sustainability of the ecosystem in which we live.
-We remove nutrients from the soil with our crops and our waste is not returned to those soils.
-Instead, our waste is piped to a centralised sewage treatment plant, that then discharges to water bodies like our seas, rivers and lakes.
-The result is excess nutrients in our waterways, resulting in algal blooms and death of aquatic life, along with reduced fertility in our crop soils.
+We remove nutrients from the soil with our crops, yet our waste is not returned to those soils.
+Instead, our cities pump waste to a centralised sewage treatment plant, that then discharges to water bodies like our seas, rivers and lakes.
+The result is an excess of nutrients in our waterways, resulting in algal blooms and death of aquatic life, along with reduced fertility in our crop soils.

-Agri-business models of soil management that use synthetic fertilisers to maintain soil fertility only exacerbate the problem by disguising this fundamental break in the nutrient cycle.
-That is, we mine or synthesize the nutrients required to be able to continue growing crops.
+Agri-business models of soil management use synthetic fertilisers to maintain soil fertility, but this only exacerbates the problem by disguising the fundamental break in the nutrient cycle.
+That is, we mine or synthesise non-renewable nutrients we require to be able to continue growing crops.
 This system is not sustainable.

-Human waste actually degrades into humus and plant nutrients that can be returned to the soil and used to maintain soil fertility.
+Human waste actually degrades into humus and plant nutrients that can and should be returned to the soil and used to maintain soil fertility.
 Solutions are required that don't break the nutrient cycle.

 See the nutrient cycle (Wikipedia)